jampttws/InsuranceAPI/README.md

 # InsuranceAPI

-an api which uses to compare the cost of insurance and find insurance that cover each symtoms of user.
+an api which uses to compare the cost of insurance and find insurance that cover each symptoms of user.

 ```
 https://insuranceapii.herokuapp.com